 known of these districts is the newly claimed 'queer arts' neighbourhoods emerging

 on Queen Street West (Trinity Bellwoods/Parkdale) and to some extent

 on Dundas St. W (Brockton Village) in west central part of old Toronto.

-Who coined the words Queer West?
+Who coined Queer West?

 Contrary to popular belief, the late Toronto artist and night club owner Will